 Mrs Polson - Reception

-Hello and welcome to Duckling Class.
-The children are taught by me, Mrs Polson, working alongside the wonderful Mrs Aery and Miss Baker.
+Hello and welcome to delightful Duckling class!
+The children are taught by me, Mrs Polson, and are assisted in the classroom by the amazing Mrs Aery.

-Our topic this term is "Marvellous Me!"
-We will be talking about ourselves and how we have changed from being a baby to a child.
-We will have the opportunity to draw our very own self-portraits.
-We will also be sharing photographs of our families and displaying them in the classroom.
-In addition to this, we will be learning about where we live and our local area, different homes and houses and people in our community who help us.
-After half term our topic changes to 'Let's Celebrate!', where we will learn about: bonfire night, Diwali, Remembrance Day, birthdays as well as taking part in lots of exciting Christmas activities.
+In Autumn term, our first topic is 'Marvellous Me!"
+We will be talking about ourselves and how we have changed from being a baby to a child as well as drawing our very own self-portraits.
+We will also be finding out about where we live and our local area, different homes and houses, and the people in our community who help us.
+After half term our topic changes to 'Let's Celebrate!', where we will learn about lots of different celebrations including bonfire night, Diwali, Remembrance Day and birthdays as well as taking part in lots of exciting Christmas activities.

-The children will develop their speaking and listening skills in front of the class and with groups of their friends during circle times, values and show and tell sessions.
+In Duckling class, children will develop their speaking and listening skills in front of the class and with groups of their friends during circle times, values and show and tell sessions.
 Every week, children will have the opportunity to share their news from home and talk about exciting events that have happened at the weekend.
+We try very hard to listen well to other children as well as asking interesting questions and giving relevant answers.

 We strive to make Duckling class a fun, happy and safe place to learn as well as making your child's first year at Roecroft fun, action-packed and full of learning and memories.

 Doors open at 8.35am for children to come into school.
 Children arrive on the playground and come into the classroom when their teacher comes out to greet them.
-Children come into the classroom, put their book bags, coats, water bottles and any other belongings away, complete their self registration and sit themselves on the carpet to answer the register and ready to start the day.
+They put their book bags, coats, water bottles and any other belongings away, complete their self registration and sit themselves on the carpet to answer the register and ready to start the day.

 During the morning we have rolling snack where the children wash their hands, pour their own milk, help themselves to water and choose their snack.
 This is an opportunity for a social time with friends to sit, eat and chat together while developing independence, social and personal self-care skills.

 Children go for their lunch in the dining room at 11.45am until 1pm with their lunchtime supervisor.
-Parents pre-order their children's lunches online and their children select their name on the computer screen in order to be served their lunch.
-Children then sit with their friends to eat their lunch as well as the children having packed lunch.
+Parents pre-order children's lunches online and they select their name on the computer screen before being served their lunch.
+Children then sit with their friends to eat their school dinner as well as the children having packed lunch.
 Then when they are finished the children go outside.

 School finishes at 3.20pm and parents wait on the playground for the children to be sent out, one at a time, when a designated person is there to collect them.